 The Hall–Héroult process is the major industrial process for smelting aluminium.
 It involves dissolving aluminium oxide (alumina) (obtained most often from bauxite, aluminium’s chief ore, through the Bayer process) in molten cryolite, and electrolyzing the molten salt bath, typically in a purpose-built cell.

-invented by Ascanio Sobrero
+invented by Edmond Becquerel

-invented by Edwin Budding
+invented by James Blyth

 Suggest an invention you think it should be here